ScottVariano/Simple-Quiz/README.md

 WordPress REST API (Version 2) and ACF to REST API (Version 2) were also used to check answers via AJAX.

 ## CSS Styles
-Some of the CSS was borrowed from Atakan Goktepe's "Multi Step Form" [demo on Codepen](http://codepen.io/atakan/pen/gqbIz).
+Some of the CSS was borrowed from Atakan Goktepe's ["Multi Step Form" demo](http://codepen.io/atakan/pen/gqbIz) and Angela Velasquez's ["CSS Styling Radio Button" demo](http://codepen.io/AngelaVelasquez/pen/Eypnq) on Codepen.